Misspecification and Unreliable Interpretations in Psychology and Social Science

 A recent article titled `Declines in religiosity predict increases in violent crime - but not among countries with relatively high average IQ' was retracted from the Journal of Psychological Science on the basis of methodological weaknesses and political sensitivity.
 The Editor in Chief at the time, Steve Lindsay apologized on multiple grounds, and stated that ``In terms of science, Clark et al. may not be worse than some other articles published in Psych Science during my editorship...'' \citep{Lindsay2020}.
 This may suggest that methodological weakness, as described in terms of ``blurred distinctions between psychological constructs versus measures and speculations/extrapolations far removed from the data'' is somewhat par for the course in the ``young science'' \citep{Lindsay2020} of psychology.
 Indeed, over the last ten years, meta-researchers have drawn increasing attention to a purported crisis in the human sciences (particularly psychology) known as the replication crisis.
-The crisis has been discussed at length by many different meta-researchers (e.g., \citealt{Oberauer2019, Botella2019, aarts, Stevens2017, Marsman2017, Shrout2018, Yarkoni2019}) who argue that research in the human sciences fails to replicate.
-For example, only six out of 53 landmark cancer studies were found to replicate \citep{Begley2012}, and between one third and one half of 100 psychology studies in top-ranking journals could be replicated \citep{aarts, Marsman2017}.
+The crisis has been discussed at length by many different meta-researchers (\textit{e.g.}, \cite{Oberauer2019, Botella2019, aarts, Stevens2017, Marsman2017, Shrout2018, Yarkoni2019}) who argue that research in the human sciences fails to replicate.